 Storage

 - Refrigerate- In a sealed container for up to 5 days.
+It's refrigerated because cream cheese is used and that can go bad at room temperature.

 - Freeze- In a sealed container for up to 1 month.
 When you are ready to enjoy it, thaw in fridge overnight and whip again.